-Here is a brief overview of what is new in RealFlow 10:
+Here is a brief overview of what is new in RealFlow 10.0 and 10.1

 - Dyverso Multi-Physics solver.
-Liquid, granular, elastic, and rigid materials are managed under the same solver framework.
+All materials are managed under the same solver framework.

 - The "Bitmap" emitter now shows the bitmap used for emission in the viewport.